subsquid/docs/docs/solana-indexing/sdk/solana-batch/logs.md

 Data requests:

 - `programId`: the set of addresses of programs emitting the logs.
-Omit to subscribe to logs from all programs in the network.
+Leave it undefined to subscribe to logs from all programs in the network.
 - `kind`: the set of values of `kind`.

 With `transaction = true` the processor will retrieve all parent transactions and add them to the `transactions` iterable within the [block data](/solana-indexing/sdk/solana-batch/context-interfaces).
 You can also call `augmentBlock()` from `@subsquid/solana-objects` on the block data to populate the convenience reference fields like `log.transaction`.

 Note that logs can also be requested by the other `SolanaDataSource` methods as related data.

 Selection of the exact fields to be retrieved for each log and its optional parent transaction is done with the `setFields()` method documented on the [Field selection](../field-selection) page.
-Some examples are available below.

 ## Examples

-1. Fetch all event logs emitted by Orca Whirlpool.
+Fetch all event logs emitted by Orca Whirlpool.

 ```ts
 const dataSource = new DataSourceBuilder()